 Do not report any room and board costs on the cost report, including costs for residential services facilities or homes.
 This includes, but is not limited to:

-The only acceptable facility costs that can be reported are non-residential facility costs, such as administrative offices, day programs or other types of administrative offices.
+The only acceptable facility costs that may be reported here are non-residential facilities such as administrative office, day programs or other types of offices.

-If an employee works both as a direct care worker and as an administrative worker, consider the work they do most of the time or what their role is in the workplace.
+For someone who may work both as a direct care worker and as an administrative worker, please consider which work they do most of the time or what their role is in the workplace.

-The cost report allows you to allocate an employee’s time to direct care and administrative categories in both reporting sections, so the cost report preparer will have the ability to allocate their time to the tasks they perform.
+The cost report does allow a person’s time to be allocated to administrative and direct care categories in both reporting sections, so the cost report preparer will have the ability to allocate their time to the tasks they perform.

-Example: Gabi is the clinical director of Organization ABC, and she is a registered nurse (RN).
+Example: Gabi is the clinical director of Organization Z, and she is a registered nurse (RN).
 Gabi spends 20% of her time providing RN services directly to people who receive DWRS day services, and she spends 80% of her time overseeing the organization’s administration of its clinical practice.
-Organization ABC reports Gabi as an administrative employee and allocates 80% of Gabi’s salaries, wages, benefits and payroll tax costs to the DWRS service administration and 20% percent of the cost to the DWRS day services direct care.
+The organization allocates 80% of Gabi’s salaries, wages, benefits and payroll tax costs to the DWRS service administration and 20% percent of the cost to the DWRS day services direct care.

-An employee is considered full time if they work at least 40 hours per week, on average, during the reporting period.
+An employee is considered full time if they work 40 hours or more a week on average during the reporting period.
 See the direct care worker’s questionnaire section of the manual.